-11.1.8 API calls for creating an inventory
+11.1.9 API calls for creating an inventory

 Below are examples of requests you might enter and responses you might receive from the Masking API client.
-For commands specific to your masking engine, work with your interactive client at http:// <myMaskingEngine>/masking/api-client/
+For commands specific to your masking engine, work with your interactive client at http:// <myMaskingEngine>/masking/api-client/ in all code examples, replace <> with the hostname or IP address of your virtual machine.

-HTTPS (SSL/TLS) is recommended, but for explanatory purposes these examples use insecure HTTP
+HTTPS (SSL/TLS) is recommended, but for explanatory purposes these examples use insecure